 What You Should Know About This Degree

 Environmental management combines principles of ecology and environmental sciences, business, and leadership to address issues related to environmental safety, conservation, and sustainability.
 Individuals pursuing a career in environmental management have a range of career options to choose from, including research, environmental law and policy, resource management, renewable and alternative energy, and more.
-Prior to enrolling in a program, consider what your career goals are, so you can select the program that most closely aligns with your interests.
+Prior to enrolling in a program, consider what your career goals are so that you can select the program that most closely aligns with your interests.

 A bachelor’s degree will qualify you for most entry-level environmental management jobs, although a master’s degree may help you advance your career.
 Practical experience is also valued in this field, and it may be possible to obtain promotions through on-the-job training and experience.
-If you are currently working in environmental management, consider the different paths you can take to achieve your career goals, to help you determine if committing time and money to a master’s degree is necessary.
+If you are currently working in environmental management, consider the different paths you can take to achieve your career goals in order to help you determine if committing time and money to a master’s degree is necessary.

 Although many programs deliver their coursework fully online, they may also have in-person requirements for internships or labs where students are able to apply theoretical knowledge to real-world settings.
-Review the plans of study for your programs of interest carefully, to confirm if you will be required to attend any on-site experiences.
+Review the plans of study for your programs of interest carefully to confirm if you will be required to attend any on-site experiences.
 This will help you arrange your schedule and budget to accommodate these components.